Warriors San Francisco Sports and Entertainment Center

 Will there be public hearings for residents to voice their opinions about the project?

 Yes, as with any building project, there will be an extensive public planning and California Environmental Quality Act (CEQA) process, with numerous opportunities for the public to weigh in.
-Fans are also welcome to send their thoughts and suggestions to the Warriors via email at SFArena@warriors.com
+Fans are also welcome to send their thoughts and suggestions to the Warriors via email at SFArena@warriors.com.
+In addition, we meet regularly with the Mission Bay CAC and the Commission on Community Investment and Infrastructure.

 Will the team continue to be an active part of the Oakland community?

 The Warriors have a storied, 50-year history in the Bay Area.
 This new arena will set the stage for 50 more.
 Under the Warriors' new leadership, the team has played a large and important role in the Oakland community: most recently renovating and unveiling Chris Mullin Basketball Courts in East Oakland and supporting the development of the state-of-the-art East Oakland Sports Complex.
 The Warriors are committed to maintaining a close connection to Oakland, as well as the Bay Area as a whole.
+We are the Bay Area’s only NBA team, and we want to always be the region’s team.

 What will happen to Oracle Arena once the team moves?